Answered By: Maria Deptula Last Updated: Aug 07, 2018 Views: 1272

-There are number of definitions for the term "database."
-According to Encyclopedia Britannica: , also called , is a collection of data, or information, specially organized for rapid search and retrieval by a computer.
+According to Encyclopedia Britannica: also called , is a collection of data, or information, specially organized for rapid search and retrieval by a computer.,

 A library database is a searchable electronic index of published, reliable resources.
 Databases provide access to a wealth of useful research materials from academic journals, newspapers, and magazines.
 Some databases also include e-books, relevant Web resources, and various multimedia.

-Information in databases is either originally created or come from different, reliable sources.
+The information found in databases is either originally created or comes from different, reliable sources.

-Databases are not “Internet" sources.
-One must login with your Blackboard account to use databases from off-campus.
+NOTE: Databases are not “Internet" sources.
+One must login with their Canvas username & password to use databases.

 The Berkeley College library provides access to over 80 databases for a variety of areas and majors.
 Databases can be found on the library page by subject, database type, or the vendors/providers.